COS COB REAL ESTATE

 As the Post Road became the center of transportation and attractive to businesses in the early 20th century due a new trolley service, and electrical and water lines, Cos Cob’s business life grew.
 Today, Cos Cob is a vibrant community with an active waterfront life that includes both public and private owned marinas, the membership based Water Club, a freestanding library, elementary school, the Bush Holley House, a national landmark which housed summering Cos Cob Impressionist painters, the Greenwich Garden Center and it’s own fire and train stations.

-Cos Cob’s housing is varied, with the wooded, hilly area known as Mianus, intimate neighborhoods in and around public parks and the elementary school, and neighborhoods close to the Cos Cob Harbor and train station.
+Cos Cob’s real estate is varied, with the wooded, hilly area known as Mianus, intimate neighborhoods in and around public parks and the elementary school, and neighborhoods close to the Cos Cob Harbor and train station.

 Community Highlights include:

 RowAmerica brings a gold standard of world-class coaching to Greenwich.
 Their facility training center is located right on the Mianus River.
 They are passionate about expanding the incredible sport of rowing and they offer recreational and competitive programs for individuals of all ages and skill levels.

 The historic Bush-Holley House, located at 39 Strickland Rd, was built between the years of 1728-1730 as a one-room, two-story structure.
 The house property overlooked the harbor, a prime location for the loading and unloading of cargo for the New York trade.
 The Museum at Bush-Holley House is open to the public for guided tours.
 Current exhibitions include documentation and presentation of two significant periods in its history: the Colonial Period, when the Bush family was in residence from 1790 to 1825, and the Cos Cob art colony years from 1890 to 1920.